Chief Scientist of the United States Air Force

-The Chief Scientist of the Air Force is the most senior science and technology representative in the United States Department of the Air Force.
-The current Chief Scientist of the United States Air Force is Victoria Coleman, sworn in on April 6, 2021.
+The chief scientist of the Air Force is the most senior science and technology representative in the United States Department of the Air Force.
+The most recent chief scientist of the United States Air Force was Victoria Coleman, sworn in on April 6, 2021 through July 12, 2024.

 Roles and responsibilities

 The Chief Scientist of the Air Force has several roles and responsibilities, including: